CGJennings/se3docs/docs/dm-diy.md

-# Create new game component types
+# Create new DIY game component types

 This section focuses on creating new game component types using script code.
 Scripted game components are also known as *DIY components*, and the infrastructure for creating them is generally called the *DIY system*.